BurntRanch/PyBash/README.md

 TO-DO list:
 1. Fix a specific edge case where if statements dont work in while cases and vice versa.
 2. For loops
+3. Fix a specific edge case where variables cant be declared in for loops (oh boy..)